noopkat/avrgirl-arduino/CONTRIBUTING.md

 ## Code contribution workflow

+The steps below show you how to fork, install, work on, and sync back with the main repository.

 1. Fork this repository and clone the new fork locally.

-2. Run `npm install` to install the dev dependencies.
+2. Run `npm install` to install the all dependencies.

 3. Make your changes in a new git branch: `git checkout -b my-fix-branch master`